bunyodzaripov/Hola-fashion/README.md

 ### Introduction

-Hola fashion[(https://hola-fashion.netlify.app/)] is a comprehensive web application built using React that aims to streamline logistics and supply chain management.
+[Hola Fashion](https://hola-fashion.netlify.app/) is a comprehensive web application built using React that aims to streamline logistics and supply chain management.
 It provides a user-friendly interface for businesses to efficiently manage their logistics operations, track shipments, and optimize routes.

 ### Features